trwinquist/KeyboardBatteryStatus/readme.md

 Clone this repository into '~/.local/share/gnome-shell/extensions/'.
 Then restart the GNOME shell by pressing _Alt + F2_ type _r_ and press enter.
 ## Current state
-Currently works with the Anne Pro II keyboard.
-The extension establishes a DBusProxy to listen to changes in the battery status and updates the percentage upon change.
+Currently compatible with Anne Pro II keyboard.
+Up to date battery percentage displayed next to device name in top bar.
 ## Next Steps
 1. Add functionality to provide notifications upon battery reaching levels that require action. i.e. Battery level critical and should be plugged in.
 2. Show/hide the status upon keyboard connect and disconnect.